Fundamentalisti

-Fundamentalisti (näytelmä) is a Finnish play.
+Fundamentalisti is a Finnish play.
 It was written by Juha Jokela and produced in 2006.

 The play is a dialogue between two people with different attitudes towards religion, Heidi and Markus.
 Heidi represents the fundamentalist in the play.
 Markus is a more liberal priest who thinks that the Bible should be interpreted symbolically rather than literally.
 The contradiction between the literal and symbolic interpretation of the Bible is brought out through exegesis.

 The Fundamentalist has been performed in nine Finnish professional theaters between 2006 and 2010. Åbo Svenska Teater has performed it in Swedish under the name Fundamentalisten.

 Plot

 Act one

 Liberal priest Marcus tells the story of his twenty-year relationship with a woman with whom he is still in love.
 Many years ago in Lent-confirmation camp, as a priest, he tried seduce Heidi, ruining their relationship.
 Many years later, she returns with fundamentalist sermons.
 After years of spiritual crisis and an unlucky life, Heidi has found peace in an ultra-Orthodox community The Living Word.
 Marcus is preparing to publicize a critical theological work called "General Cleaning in the Cathedral", in which he questions the literalist reading of The Bible.
 Marcus considers it his duty to get Heidi out of the sect; while Heidi wants to convert Marcus.
 After several conversations about real and fictional content of the Gospels, Marcus realizes that his attempts to save Heidi are even more futile than he imagined: she is married to the community leader of The Living Word and bore him children.